cmdli/maybetodo/README.md

 To Do:
 --------
-1. Clear out expired tasks before user requests (task queues?)
+1. Clear out expired tasks before user requests
-2. Make pretty with Bootstrap
+2. Make login page pretty with Bootstrap